vincelee888/vincelee888.github.io/_drafts/Applying-Modern-Software-Practices-to-Mental-Health-part-1.md

 # Observability (o11y)

+## In Software

 Observability pertains to exposing and visualising how your software is performing, both from a technical viewpoint eg latency and errors, and from a business viewpoint eg orders per week trend.

-My current engagement uses DataDog to great effect, aggregating logs and traces from AWS to build dashboards that visualise how the system is working.
+My current engagement uses DataDog to great effect, aggregating logs and traces from AWS, as well as user activity to build dashboards that visualise how the system is working.
 Embracing a DevOps culture fosters a "you build it, you run it" mentality, whereby the team is responsible for the keeping the software running.

+When there is a known issue that happens regularly, we can compose runbooks that give us a detailed plan on how to remediate the issue.
+This can then be given to out of hours support to relieve the pressure on the delivery team, enabling them to put in a longer term fix.

+## For You

+In the same way we want to know when are system is starting to fail before it has a wide effect on our users, we want to be able to recognise when we start to  ;think and behave in a way that might lead to undesirable outcomes.
+A tool which we can use is being mindful of our thoughts and physical feelings.

 # Ubiquitous Language